Worker cooperative: Direct Public Offerings

 Direct Public Offerings (DPO's) are loans or donations generated either socially by communities or individually by both accredited and non-accredited investors.
 The voting rights that this investment produces for the community or investor varies depending on the cooperative and offering type.
 This form of financing is especially popular with cooperatives that provide services to local communities.
 One of the primary attributes of DPO's that attract cooperatives is that by advertising investment opportunities to local communities, the firm not only generates financial capital but it also employs an efficient method of advertising that keeps the community engaged in the firm's products and success.
 For cooperatives undergoing an ownership transition, DPO's are often a source of financial support to the initial loan of the retiring owner.
 Examples of firms that have utilized Direct Public Offerings for financial support are Real Pickles and the CERO Cooperative.

 Peer Financing

 Many worker cooperatives utilize surplus profits to provide loans or establish offering funds in order to support other developing or struggling cooperatives.
 These funds are also used as collateral for other forms of finance by cooperatives in need.
 Examples of Peer Financing in the U.S. include the Evergreen Cooperatives, the Share Capital Cooperative, and the Valley Alliance of Worker Cooperatives.

 In Italy, large cooperative federations utilize excess profits to develop peer financing funds that not only financially assist other cooperatives, but are also used for workers' training programs and for research into cooperatives.

-France's worker cooperatives, otherwise known as Société coopérative et participative (SCOPs), are required to allocate a small portion of profits to a financial fund for other French worker cooperatives in cooperative federations.
+France's worker cooperatives, otherwise known as sociétés coopératives et participatives (SCOPs), are required to allocate a small portion of profits to a financial fund for other French worker cooperatives in cooperative federations.